Ams627/DService1/README.md

   2. Create a new ActualDialog<DialogWindow class>(dialogviewmodel)
   3. Create a viewmodel for the mainwindow - the viewmodel class takes an IDialogService as a constructor parameter: it can be passed anything that implements IDialogService
   4. Set the datacontext of the main window to the viewmodel for the mainwindow

+This doesn't actually work however, since, ideally, we need to create the viewmodel with a parameter.
+We can pass a parameter to the Dialog, but at this point the viewmodel is already created.